-% Equity interest
+% Equity intere est

-For the year For the period

-from 1 January from 1 July

-Country of 2023 to 31 2021 to 31
+Country of

-Name incorporation December 2023 December 2022
+Name incorporation 2024 2023

 APIDT Infrastructure Pty Ltd Australia 100 100

-ARENA - PAC Research Japan 100 -
+ARENA - PAC Research Japan 100 100

 15. Related party disclosures

 APNIC Pty Ltd and WIDE Research Institute Co., Ltd are the joint-guardians of the Trustee.
 APNIC Pty Ltd and WIDE Research Institute Co., Ltd have legal control of the Trust, but have no beneficial interest in the assets of the Trust.